 Ductwork and other MEP systems can often pass through the open webbing of steel joists.
 For larger diameter runs, a Vierendeel opening can often be engineered.
 Our long-span composite deck options can also integrate MEP runs in various ways.
 To learn how, see our online AIA/PDH credit hour course, Multi-Story Systems and Selection Criteria.

 Proper deck galvanizing will meet ASTM A653 requirements, with deck coating thicknesses typically in the range of G30, G40, G60 and G90.
-Early design collaboration with New Millennium will help you specify the right galvanization: Contact your local representative to discuss your project needs.
+Early design collaboration with New Millennium will help the engineer of record specify the right galvanization: Contact your local representative to discuss your project needs.

 Head-of-wall refers to the linear gap at the top of a wall assembly and the bottom of a floor or roof.
 U.S. building codes stipulate the presence of a head-of-wall fire resistive joint system in that gap.
-Versa-Dek® dovetail deck meets head-of-wall requirements by staggering its deck flutes to create an uninterrupted concrete break that compartmentalizes fire and smoke.
+Versa-Dek® dovetail deck meets head-of-wall requirements by staggering its deck flutes to create a UL-rated, uninterrupted concrete break that compartmentalizes fire and smoke at the bearing wall.
+It creates a condition that does not require fire sealant, which can be expensive and labor-intensive to install.

 These ASTM classifications address three very different measures for sound control.
 Sound transmission class (STC) rates the level of sound passing through a floor, ceiling or wall.
 Impact insulation class (IIC) measures the level of sound caused by physical contact with a floor, ceiling or wall.
 Noise reduction coefficient (NRC) is the measure of the level of sound absorption by a floor, ceiling, wall or other structural material.
 See our online AIA/PDH credit-hour course, Multi-Story Systems and Selection Criteria.

-Field splicing should be determined through collaboration with New Millennium to assess a range of related criteria, including the practicality and costs of shipping, on-site delivery, job-site handling and efficient erection.
-Two-piece joist splicing may be the optimal solution when all is considered.
-New Millennium covers several projects related to field splicing in our blog.
+The engineer of record is responsible for determining this, but New Millennium can be consulted to assess a range of related criteria, including the practicality and costs of shipping, on-site delivery, job-site handling and efficient erection.

 New Millennium education specialists are experienced in leading live, remote training courses.
 We offer a wide range of these courses for you to consider.
 Courses can include information related to your types of projects.
 In addition, our instructors are prepared to answer questions that will help you address a range of project-specific design and engineering challenges.
 You and your team also earn AIA LU/HSW or PDH credits.